 There are three major reasons why CEOs should work with a budget: 1.
 Maintain a cash burn rate and ensure that the company has enough cash to reach the next milestone.
 2. Working with a budget necessitates that the company's entire management backbone plans and executes control based on the planning.
 This ensures careful future planning and assists the CEO in prioritizing what is needed and when.
 3. It's a great way to keep in touc...

 "Should I hire more employees and try to expand, or should I stay small, develop the product, and sell it?" is a big question.
 Meet Sizer Technologies's CEO, Adam Marc Kaplan, who pioneered a new approach to body measurements that's changing the way people shop online.
 Adam Marc Kaplan faced some obstacles along the way, but it's no surprise that he overcame them all thanks to his creative mind, out-of-the-box thinking, and positiv...

+Budgeting is not just for people who do not have enough money.
+It is for everyone who wants to ensure that their money is enough.
 So how can you set up a good budgetary control process for your company?
 We've outlined the steps your company should take below.
-1. First, examine the revenue table of the company’s recent year, and together with the CEO/entrepreneur, build the expected revenue plan for the current year.
-2. Analyze all the related elements for each source of income and eventually, you’ll reach the gross profit line.
-(In order to create p...
+First, examine the revenue table of the company’s recent year, and together with the CEO/entrepreneur, build the expected revenue plan for the current year.
+Anal...

 Our first physical open experts meetup, finance Vs. legal, was a blast!
 On the Mic there were three talented entrepreneurs: Ana Lipnik Levy, our CMO that Hosted the event, Tomer Haims, our COO, and last but not least Paul Weinberg, Founder and CEO of Weinberg & CO Law Office.
 At The-Founders, we often see the benefits of connecting different disciplines.
 These are issues that may seem simple but have complexities and implicati...